 the main body of competitors, but we seem to be able to get ourselves

-(Unfortunately, although we made the trip to New Zealand and Australia, we could not take part in the Bay of Islands event, due to a lack of training after Mogsy slipped a disc in her spine.)
+(Unfortunately, although we made the trip to New Zealand and Australia in 2018, we could not take part in the Bay of Islands event that year, due to a lack of training after Mogsy slipped a disc in her spine.)

 Getting there; the nearest international airport is Auckland.
 Then you need to hire a car and drive 3 hours north to the Bay of Islands.
 Best town to stay in is Pahia.
 There is a lot of accommodation available in the area through AirBnB.